telekom-security/tpotce/README.md

 # Testimonial
 One of the greatest feedback we have gotten so far is by one of the Conpot developers:<br>
 ***"[...]
 I highly recommend T-Pot which is ... it's not exactly a swiss army knife .. it's more like a swiss army soldier, equipped with a swiss army knife.
 Inside a tank.
 A swiss tank. [...]"***

-<a name="funfact"></a>
-# Fun Fact

-In an effort of saving the environment we are now brewing our own Mate Ice Tea and consumed 73 liters so far for the T-Pot 19.03 development 😇